 The holder of an EPA Licence is obliged to comply with the full suite of conditions as set out in the Licence.
 EPA inspectors continually track and assess compliance with licence conditions, which are designed to allow the operator to conduct the licensed activity without causing risk of harm to human health or the environment.
-Any detected breach of the licence conditions is recorded by teh EPA as a non-compliance.
+Any detected breach of the licence conditions is recorded by the EPA as a non-compliance.
 The detection and recording of a non-compliance is often the first step in the escalation of enforcement action by the EPA.
 This may result in the opening of a Compliance Investigation or prosecution.
-The charts below provide data for non-compliances recorded during 2019.
+The charts below provide data for non-compliances recorded for Q1 2021.

 Key facts Q1 2021